saltzmanjoelh/aws-deploy-kit/CLI Help/05 build-and-publish.md

                           all products are built, then this command will be ran after each product is built, in their source directory.
+  -f, --function-role <function-role>
+                          When publishing, if you need to create the function, this is the role being used to execute the function.
+                          If this is a new role, it will use the arn:aws:iam::aws:policy/service-role/AWSLambdaBasicExecutionRole
+                          policy.
+This policy can execute the Lambda and upload logs to Amazon CloudWatch Logs (logs::CreateLogGroup,
+                          logs::CreateLogStream and logs::PutLogEvents).
+If you
+                          don't provide a value for this the default will be used in the format $FUNCTION-role-$RANDOM. (default:
+                          nil)
+  -a, --alias <alias>     When publishing, this is the alias which will be
+                          updated to point to the new release. (default: development)
   -h, --help              Show help information.

 ```